Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

 The link provided here, will be the Sign-In form redirection URL.
+Note, that I'm using Gin here as my router services this is an http.Handler by default.

 Registration
 ============